 The commonly-called pencil cactus (Euphorbia tirucalli) is a member of the Euphorbia family.
 Another common name for the pencil cactus is milkbush due to the milky white sap or latex the plant releases when the stems are broken.
-Though it is a succulent and not a true cactus, Pencil is an excellent houseplant and provides a distinctive shape within an indoor landscape.
+Though it is a succulent and not a true cactus, Pencil is an excellent cactus houseplant variety that provides a distinctive shape within an indoor landscape.

 About the Pencil Cactus Plant